How Octelium Works

 Introduction

 A single Octelium system is called a Cluster and is defined and addressed by its domain (e.g. example.com, octelium.example.com, etc...).
-The Cluster provides a self-hosted, scalable and unified zero trust architecture to provide identity-based, application-layer aware secret-less secure access for Users, both humans and workloads, to any private/internal resource behind NAT in any environment (e.g. on prem, one or more private clouds, your own laptop behind a NAT, IoT, etc...) as well as to publicly protected resources such as SaaS APIs and databases via identity-based, L-7 aware, context-aware access control through policy-as-code on a per-request basis.
-Octelium is built, however, with features that far exceed what a typical remote access solution can do including operating as a PaaS-like deployment platform as well as providing public anonymous access besides providing secure zero trust access.
+The Cluster provides secure secretless access, for Users, both humans and workloads used by non-human entities, to any private/internal resource behind NAT in any environment as well as to publicly protected resources such as SaaS APIs and databases, via identity-based, context-aware, application-layer (L7)-aware access control on a per-request basis.

-• Client-less (also called BeyondCorp or service-initiated ZTNA) where Users can access Services through an internet facing reverse proxy without the need for any client to be installed at their side.
-Not only this mode enables human Users to access web-based Services via their browsers like typical protected internal or public SaaS web apps, but it also enables workload Users to directly access any HTTP-based Service such as APIs, Kubernetes clusters, gRPC services, etc... via standard OAuth2 client credentials flow as well as standard bearer access tokens where your applications written in any programming languages can securely access such Services without having to use any additional client or special SDK.
-You can read more about the BeyondCorp mode here.
-Moreover, Octelium also can also provide public anonymous access (read more here).
+• Clientless (also called BeyondCorp) where Users can access Services through an internet facing reverse proxy without the need for any client to be installed at their side.
+Not only does this mode enable human Users to access web-based Services via their browsers, but it also enables workload Users to directly access any HTTP-based Service such as APIs, Kubernetes clusters, gRPC services, etc... via standard OAuth2 client credentials flow as well as standard bearer access tokens.
+In other words, your applications written in any programming languages can securely access such Services without having to use any additional client or special SDK (read more here).
+You can read more about the clientless BeyondCorp mode here.
+Moreover, Octelium can also provide public anonymous access (read more here) that can be useful for hosting use cases, for example.

 The Cluster is designed to be managed in a centralized, declarative as well as programmatic way that is very similar to the way Kubernetes itself is managed.
-The Cluster administrators can use one command (namely octeliumctl apply) to (re)produce the entire state of the Cluster in order to enable the Cluster's administrators to define the Cluster resources in yaml files and store them in git repos where the entire state can be updated/rollbacked effortlessly in a similar way to other GitOps friendly systems such as Kubernetes (read more here).
+The Cluster administrators can use one command (namely octeliumctl apply) to (re)produce the entire state of the Cluster, enabling the Cluster's administrators to define the Cluster resources in YAML files and store them in Git repositories where the entire state can be updated/rolled back effortlessly in a similar way to other GitOps friendly systems such as Kubernetes (read more here).

-The Cluster consists of various components which can be classified into a data plane and a control plane.
-In a typical production environment, the Cluster should have at least one Kubernetes node dedicated solely for the control plane.
-The Cluster uses one or more kubernetes nodes for its data plane.
-Each data plane Kubernetes node is used as a Gateway by the Cluster acting as a host for the Services running on it.
+The Cluster consists of various components which can be classified into a data-plane and a control-plane.
+In a typical production multi-node Kubernetes environment, the Cluster should have at least one Kubernetes node dedicated to the control-plane.
+The Cluster uses one or more kubernetes nodes for its data-plane.
+Each data-plane Kubernetes node is used as a Gateway by the Cluster acting as a host for the Services running on it.

 Data Plane Overview

 Human Users can authenticate themselves using OpenID Connect or SAML IdP IdentityProviders (read more about IdentityProviders here) and workload Users can authenticate themselves via authentication tokens (read more here) or federated OpenID Connect-based assertions (read more here).
-Once authenticated, a Session is created for that User and is tied to a short-lived (4 hours by default but it is configurable via the ClusterConfig) access token credential representing the Session enabling it to access protected resources through Services if the request is authorized (read more here).
+Once authenticated, a Session is created for that User and is tied to a short-lived (4 hours by default but it is configurable via the ClusterConfig) access token credential representing the Session, which enables access to protected resources through Services if the request is authorized (read more here).

 Now let's understand how the flow of a request from a User to a protected resource through its Service is done.